canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 but I think subject specific parcellations may be avialable from the HCP dataset, and might provide an avenue towards an improved version of this atlas.
-Coalsen et al. 2018 PNAS achieve precise this kind of surface to volume mapping that takes variability of the subject specific surface parcellations into account and compares it to a projection that doesnt.
+Coalsen et al. 2018 PNAS achieve precise this kind of surface to volume mapping that takes variability of the subject specific surface parcellations into account and compares it to a projection that doesn't.
 They do not share their templates, but their paper may provide some guidance on whether or not it's worthwhile to pursue such an improvement on this atlas here.

 ![Different probability thresholds](diagnostics/gifs/MNI152NLin2009cAsym_20_50_80_prob.gif)